Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

-application under test returns a result set, and if the automated test program needs to run tests on each element in the result set, the programming languages iteration support can be used to iterate through the result set, calling Selenium commands to run tests on each result set item.
+application under test returns a result set, and if the automated test program needs to run tests on each element in the result set, the programming languages iteration support can be used to iterate through the result set, calling Selenium commands to run tests on each item.

 ..
 Dave: I think an example would be a good idea here so that the reader can immediately see the advantage of using Selenium-RC.
 Maybe some pseudo code.

+..
+Santi: I think that the previous paragraf is really the example... maybe we can make that example more simple.

 Selenium-RC supports the use of programming languages for test logic by providing a programming API and library for each of it's 8 supported languages.